 - Does any time period or geographical location come to mind?

-What do you Want to know about WW II?
+What do you Want to know about World War II?
 (If students aren't sure, some of the following prompts might help)

 - What might the motivations have been behind the war?
 What were the precipitating events?

 - When did these events take place?
-What has been the legacy of WW II?
+What has been the legacy of World War II?

 - How were individuals involved?
 How did ordinary people impact key events?